Everything is done with style at the Hotel H10 Conquistador. You’ve got a lagoon-like pool, flowering palm gardens, and sleek interiors.

 Based On 5489 reviews

 Unbeatable value holidays

 - Opt-in extras like in-flights meals or a larger luggage allowance

 Buffet breakfast, lunch and dinner.
 Selected local-brand alcohol, soft drinks, tea and coffee.
 Snacks at set times.

 Buffet breakfast and dinner.

-Offering breakfast and dinner with an outdoor smoking area and different themed sections such as Spanish, Italian, Mexican, Chinese.
+Breakfast and dinner are served here with an outdoor smoking area.
+This place offers different themed sections such as Spanish, Italian, Mexican and Chinese.
 Highchairs are available on request.